ignite/cli/docs/guide/nameservice/index.md

 # Nameservice Tutorial

 The nameservice tutorial provides step-by-step instructions to build a blockchain app for a nameservice.
-This nameservice app lets users buy names and set a value these names resolve to.
+This nameservice app sends tokens between participants so that end users buy names and set a value to the names.
 <!-- rewrite intro for clarity
 - what problem does this nameservice solve?
 - why should user care?